 Abdullah Konak is a Distinguished Professor of Information Sciences and Technology at the Pennsylvania State University, Berks.
 Dr. Konak received his degrees in Industrial Engineering, B.S. from Yildiz Technical University, Turkey, M.S. from Bradley University, and Ph.D. from the University of Pittsburgh.
 Prior to his current position, he taught at Auburn University.
-Dr. Konak also held visiting positions at Lehigh University and Cornell University, as well as at the Chinese University of Hong Kong where he taught engineering innovation over a decade.
+Dr. Konak also held visiting positions at Lehigh University and Cornell University, as well as at the Chinese University of Hong Kong where he taught engineering innovation for over a decade.

 Dr. Konak’s primary research interest is in the modeling, analysis, and optimization of complex systems using computational intelligence combined with techniques from probability and statistics and from Operations Research.
 He has published numerous academic papers in leading journals, such as Operations Research Letters, Informs Journal on Computing, and European Journal of Operations Research, on a broad range of topics including network design, reliable system design, cybersecurity, facilities design, green logistics, production management, and data sciences.
 He has been a principal investigator in sponsored projects from the National Science Foundation, the National Security Agency, the US Department of Labor, and Venture Well.

 Dr. Konak currently teaches courses on Database Management Systems, Data Mining, Artificial Intelligence, Cybersecurity, Agent-Based Modelling, and Entrepreneurship.
 He is a member of INFORMS and IEEE.